Comparing the Digital Annealer with Classical Evolutionary Algorithm: Introduction

 Optimisation problem solvers that use specialised hardware, particularly those classified as quantum or quantum-inspired solvers, have been of interest in more recent years.
 These solvers are however limited by the size of problems they can solve.
-D-wave's Advantage released in 2020, which uses quantum hardware, has the capability of about 5,000 quantum bits (qubits) \citep{mcgeoch2020d} while IBM's Eagle has announced extending its 27-qubit solver to 127-qubit \citep{chow2021ibm}.
-Quantum-inspired solvers are able to solve larger problems e.g the Digital Annealer (DA) which uses application specific CMOS and is able to solve binary quadratic problems with up to 100,000 bits \citep{da3}.
-A detailed analysis of hardware solvers within the context of Ising machines is presented in \citep{mohseni2022ising}.
+D-wave's Advantage released in 2020, which uses quantum hardware, has the capability of about 5,000 quantum bits (qubits) \cite{mcgeoch2020d} while IBM's Eagle has announced extending its 27-qubit solver to 127-qubit \cite{chow2021ibm}.
+Quantum-inspired solvers can solve larger problems e.g. the Digital Annealer (DA) which uses application specific CMOS and is able to solve binary quadratic problems with up to 100,000 bits \cite{da3}.

 Quantum and quantum-inspired optimisation solvers are applied to specific formulations.
 Quadratic Unconstrained Binary Optimisation (QUBO) is a common formulation used by these solvers.
 Combinatorial optimisation problems are therefore initially converted to QUBO before these solvers can be applied to them.
 QUBO problems are unconstrained, quadratic and of binary form generally defined as follows: